-BMP Element Problem Yes No N/A Corrective Action Plant cover is less than 90%.
+MS4 Name: SMF ID #: Date of Inspection: Inspector Name: Date of Last Inspection า: As-built plans available?
+Yes No Were issues identified during the previous inspection that required mainte nance î) Yes No If yes, was the mainte nance performed and recorded on the MS4 Tracking Spread sheet ?
+Y es No If no, explain: Does the current inspe ection, as summarized hereon, identified maintenanc e need s? Υ es No If yes, record maitntenance in the MS4 Tracking Spreadsheet upon completion.
+SMF Element Issue Yes No N/A Corrective Action Plant cover is less than 90%.
 Replace dead plantings per the approved plans.
+This is essential during the first growing season for long term establishment.
 Debris, vegetative and non, is present.
 Remove debris and properly dispose of, including clippings.
 Vegetation Invasive and nuisance plant species are present.
 Completely remove invasive plant species.
 Weeding shall be manual without the use of herbicides or pesticides.
 Plant bed is dry.
-N/A R R R C C R Hand water or use sprinkler system.
+Hand water or use sprinkler system.
 Follow manufacturers' instructions for O&M. Shade or a water cloth maybe helpful in drought conditions.
 Structural Waterproof membrane is leaking or cracked.
 Make necessary repairs immediately in accordance with approved plans.
 Consult engineer as needed.
 Components Root barrier is perforated.
 Repair perforated area.
-Drainage Laver/inlet nines Drain inlet pipe is in poor condition.
+Drain inlet pipe is in poor condition.
 Repair as needed.
-Evidence of ponding, noticeable odors, water stains, presence of algae or floating aquatic vegetation.
+Drainage Layer/ Inlet Evidence of ponding, noticeable odors, water stains, presence of algae or floating aquatic vegetation.
 Repair cause of standing water in accordance with approved plans.
 Changes from the approved plans must be reviewed by an engineer.
 Consult management and the IDDE manual as needed.
-Substrate/medium is not adequate to support healthy plant life.
+Pipes Substrate/medium is not adequate to support healthy plant life.
 Consult an engineer or approved plans for the proper media mix specifications and placement guidance for repairs.
 Inflow structures do not provide adequate conveyance to the treatment facility.
 Repair structures to drain to facility per plans.
-Soil substrate/ growing Deterioration of facility's treatment area or condition.
-Repair according to the approved plans, including the dimensions and specified conditions. meaium Sediment accumulation.
+Soil Substrate/ Deterioration of facility's treatment area or condition.
+Repair according to the approved plans, including the dimensions and specified conditions.
+Growing Medium Sediment accumulation.
 Remove sediment and properly dispose of.
-Threat of a spill from mechanical equipment or other roof storage items is imminent.
-Spill prevention measures for roof systems shall be readily available and used.
-Correct releases of pollutants immediately in accordance with the IDDE manual.
-Overall Evidence of erosion from wind or water.
-Repair erosion and stabilize with additional soil substrate/growth medium and cover with approved plantings.
-Overdin Access to the Vegetated roof is unsafe or inefficient.
-Restore access.
-Walkways shall be clear of obstructions and maintained to design standards.
-Evidence of damage or vandalism is present.
-Repair as needed.
-Additional notes: